whompratt/claans/README.md

 You should also get ready to move and decorate!
 As you will be required to relocate your desk to the zone of your new Claan!
 This is a good opportunity for a spring clean and to rebrand yourself as the person with the coolest desk.
 Naturally there will be **Claan Dice** available for the best desk!

 ### A New Way of Scoring
 **Claan Dice**?
 What are these mystical and magical objects I hear you ask?!
-Rather than having fixed numbers of points attached to the Claan effort, completeing challenges and activites will earn you Claan dice.
+Rather than having fixed numbers of points attached to the Claan effort, completeing quests will earn you Claan dice.

-Every fortnight there will be a list of activites and challenges published to the Claan portal for all members of the Claan to complete.
+Every fortnight there will be a list of quests published to the Claan portal for all members of the Claan to complete.
 These will range from the standard step count challenges, to solving Wordles, to spending bonusly points.

-Each time you complete one of these challenges or activities you can log it in the portal and earn a dice for you Claan.
-At the end of the fortnight you will have accumulated a pool of dice equal to the number of activities and challenges completed by the Claan.
+Each time you complete one of these quests you can log it in the portal and earn a dice for you Claan.
+At the end of the fortnight you will have accumulated a pool of dice equal to the number of quests completed by the Claan.

 The Claan will then roll the accumulated dice and convert the results into points!
 Best prepare your shrine to lady luck and make an offering in Tymora's name.